Pilot in Command

 - Skills:

-- Strong knowledge of FAA regulations, flight planning, and safety management systems.
+- Demonstrates a strong understanding of FAA regulations, flight planning methodologies, and safety management systems.

-- Excellent communication and leadership skills, with the ability to make sound decisions under pressure.
+- Possesses excellent communication and leadership skills, coupled with the capacity to make sound, well-reasoned decisions under pressure.

-- Proficient in the use of flight planning and aviation management software.
+- Demonstrates proficiency in the utilization of flight planning and aviation management software.

 - Preferred Experience: